0655-dev/template-typescript-package/packages/template-typescript-package/src/readme-template.md

 <!--
-WARNING: this package is auto-generated from a template do not try to make changes in here, they will be overwritten -->
+WARNING: this package is a controlled file generated from a template do not try to make changes in here, they will be overwritten -->